Georgykarat/Jouer/README.md

 # Jouer
 Personal project.

+## Idea

 Application for RU market to find players in boardgames and track statistics

+Currently have: Home page, Auth mechanism

 Version: 0.0.1